The Birth of a Nation: Theatrical run

 The first public showing of the film, then called The Clansman, was on January 1 and 2, 1915, at the Loring Opera House in Riverside, California.
 The second night, it was sold out and people were turned away.
-It was shown on February 8, 1915, to an audience of 3,000 persons at Clune's Auditorium in downtown Los Angeles.
+It was shown on February 8, 1915, to an audience of 3,000 people at Clune's Auditorium in downtown Los Angeles and ran there for seven months.

+At the New York premiere, Dixon spoke on stage when the interlude started halfway through the film, reminding the audience that the dramatic version of The Clansman appeared in that venue nine years previously.
+"Mr. Dixon also observed that he would have allowed none but the son of a Confederate soldier to direct the film version of The Clansman."
+An estimated 3 million people watched the film across 6,266 showings in New York City by January 1916.

 The film's backers understood that the film needed a massive publicity campaign if they were to cover the immense cost of producing it.
 A major part of this campaign was the release of the film in a roadshow theatrical release.
 This allowed Griffith to charge premium prices for tickets, sell souvenirs, and build excitement around the film before giving it a wide release.
 For several months, Griffith's team traveled to various cities to show the film for one or two nights before moving on.
 This strategy was immensely successful.

 Change of title

-The title was changed to The Birth of a Nation before the March 2 New York opening.
-However, Dixon copyrighted the title The Birth of a Nation in 1905, and it was used in the press as early as January 2, 1915, while it was still referred to as The Clansman in October.
+Dixon had seen a screening of the film for an invited audience in New York in early 1915, when the title was still The Clansmen.
+Struck by the power of the film, he told Griffith that The Clansmen was not an appropriate title, and suggested that it be changed to The Birth of a Nation.
+The title was changed before the March 2 New York opening.
+However, the title was used in the press as early as January 2, 1915, while it was still referred to as The Clansman in October.